gordonturner/etsy-open-api-client/docs/ShopShippingProfileApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopShippingProfileApi apiInstance = new ShopShippingProfileApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
     String title = "title_example"; // String | The name string of this shipping profile.
     String originCountryIso = "originCountryIso_example"; // String | The ISO code of the country from which the listing ships.
     Float primaryCost = 3.4F; // Float | The cost of shipping to this country/region alone, measured in the store's default currency.
     Float secondaryCost = 3.4F; // Float | The cost of shipping to this country/region with another item, measured in the store's default currency.
-    Integer minProcessingTime = 56; // Integer | The minimum time required to process to ship listings with this shipping profile.
+    Long minProcessingTime = 56L; // Long | The minimum time required to process to ship listings with this shipping profile.
-    Integer maxProcessingTime = 56; // Integer | The maximum processing time the listing needs to ship.
+    Long maxProcessingTime = 56L; // Long | The maximum processing time the listing needs to ship.
     String processingTimeUnit = "business_days"; // String | The unit used to represent how long a processing time is.
 A week is equivalent to 5 business days.
 If none is provided, the unit is set to \\\"business_days\\\".
     String destinationCountryIso = "\"null\""; // String | The ISO code of the country to which the listing ships.
 If null, request sets destination to destination_region.
 Required if destination_region is null or not provided.
     String destinationRegion = "eu"; // String | The code of the region to which the listing ships.
 A region represents a set of countries.
 Supported regions are Europe Union and Non-Europe Union (countries in Europe not in EU).
 If `none`, request sets destination to destination_country_iso.
 Required if destination_country_iso is null or not provided.
     String originPostalCode = "\"\""; // String | The postal code string (not necessarily a number) for the location from which the listing ships.
 Required if the `origin_country_iso` is `US` or `CA`.
-    Integer shippingCarrierId = 0; // Integer | The unique ID of a supported shipping carrier, which is used to calculate an Estimated Delivery Date. **Required with `mail_class`** if `min_delivery_days` and `max_delivery_days` are null.
+    Long shippingCarrierId = 0L; // Long | The unique ID of a supported shipping carrier, which is used to calculate an Estimated Delivery Date. **Required with `mail_class`** if `min_delivery_days` and `max_delivery_days` are null.
     String mailClass = "\"null\""; // String | The unique ID string of a shipping carrier's mail class, which is used to calculate an estimated delivery date. **Required with `shipping_carrier_id`** if `min_delivery_days` and `max_delivery_days` are null.
-    Integer minDeliveryDays = 56; // Integer | The minimum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `max_delivery_days`** if `mail_class` is null.
+    Long minDeliveryDays = 56L; // Long | The minimum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `max_delivery_days`** if `mail_class` is null.
-    Integer maxDeliveryDays = 56; // Integer | The maximum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `min_delivery_days`** if `mail_class` is null. try {
+    Long maxDeliveryDays = 56L; // Long | The maximum number of business days a buyer can expect to wait to receive their purchased item once it has shipped. **Required with `min_delivery_days`** if `mail_class` is null. try {
       ShopShippingProfile result = apiInstance.createShopShippingProfile(shopId, title, originCountryIso, primaryCost, secondaryCost, minProcessingTime, maxProcessingTime, processingTimeUnit, destinationCountryIso, destinationRegion, originPostalCode, shippingCarrierId, mailClass, minDeliveryDays, maxDeliveryDays);
       System.out.println(result);